juanpc2018/How-to-Rsync-Samba-from-Windows-to-Linux-NTFS-to-XFS/README.md

 #5.
 Windows SMB shared Folder / Drive needs to be mounted as local drive in Linux.
 #6. then luckyBackup / Rsync will work as usual.
 #7.
 Rsync only works with ssh in Network, No direct SMB.
-#8. ls does Not work directly with SMB shares.
+#8. $ ls smb://ip4 does Not work with SMB shares, SMB shares can only be RW with Dolphin / Nautilus.
 #9. smbclient does Not work with Windows without winbind & reboot.
 #10. smbclient is useless for Rsync.
 #11. remote://ip4 is useless for Rsync.